 A contract may be discharged if its performance becomes impossible.
 The rule of impossibility of performance is based on the following maxims iv).
-By Lapse of Time
+By Lapse of Time v).
+By Operation of Law:

 The law does not recognize what is impossible and What is impossible does not create an obligation.